EdisonLiang/MonoDS/README.md

 ```
 Notes
 --
-1. MonoDS is still being tested and is not ready for production use.
-2. Domain objects must have an Id property and it must be a short, int or long.
+1. Domain objects must have an Id property and it must be a short, int or long.
-3. Built and tested on iOS using Xamarin Studio.
+2. Built and tested on iOS using Xamarin Studio.

 Performance
 --